srp33/docker_u54/README.md

 ## Description

-This repository contains scripts that enable researchers to perform whole-genome variant calling on Illumina sequencing data.
-We package software within a Docker image and enable the user to execute the software via commands that pass data into and out of a Docker container.
+This repository contains scripts that enable researchers to manipulate BAM files and perform whole-genome variant calling on Illumina sequencing data.
+We package software within a Docker image and enable the user to execute the software via commands and arguments.
+We have also configured the image so that data can easily be passed into and out of a Docker container.

+For a high-level overview of how Docker works (and software containers in general), read [this paper](https://gigascience.biomedcentral.com/articles/10.1186/s13742-016-0135-4).

+To get started, install the [Docker CE](https://docs.docker.com/install) on your computer.
+That should be the only software that you need to install for this.

 Currently, we support the following commands:

 * `bwa_mem_align` (align FASTA files to a reference genome using `bwa mem`)